Maasai are Reclaiming the Tourism Industry that takes place on our Land

 In the face of these challenges, tourism holds great promise for the Maasai community.
 As more Maasai youth are trained and employed in the industry as field guides, chefs, lodge staff and managers, wages remain in the community and those with jobs are able to live in their home communities rather than migrating to towns and cities for work.
 Women’s bead cooperatives and other local businesses and micro-enterprises are beginning to share in some small corners of profits of tourism.
 More tourists come to Maasailand looking for genuine connection and education about Maasai culture.
 For all of these reasons, ecologically sustainable community based tourism is an important part of the future vision of Maasailand.

 In 2016, after two years of effort, the Mara Guides Association (MGA) was registered by the Kenyan government as a Community Based Organization, the first workers union of Maasai people in history.
 The MGA has accomplished great things in a short time since: it has established the Prescott College Field Guide Training Program, defeated multiple attempts to alter the MMGR management plan to allow for privatization, and secured election of of local community leaders.
-MGA leader James Ole Tira speaks to the vision of tourism in the hands of the Maasai community.
+MGA leader James Ole Tira speaks to the vision of tourism in the hands of the Maasai community, a vision that has been articulated by many.
 A current project of the MGA is to build the Maasai Automotive Education Center with Arizona State University to train Maasai people in auto mechanics.
 There are 33 towns bordering the MMGR and not a single Maasai mechanic who can repair tourism vehicles, a situation that has led to exploitation of minority Maasai field guides.